 What are the departure dates?

 Trips are offered in two season each year -- winter and summer.
-Winter trips take place in December, January, February, and March.
+Winter trips take place in November, December, January, February, and March.
 Summer trips take place in May, June, July, and August.
-Our flights may originate from New York, Philadelphia or Los Angeles.
-Most trips depart from New York...and most New York departures fly from JFK International Airport.
-Sometimes we use Newark Int'l Airport in northern New Jersey as well.
+Our flights may originate from New York, Philadelphia, Los Angeles, or Florida.
+Most trips depart from New York.
 Assuming you complete the application process and have chosen a trip date that has immediate availability, we will confirm that you have been assigned to the flight and provide you with full flight details.

 How do I get my plane ticket?